hwdsl2/setup-ipsec-vpn/README.md

  - Username
  - Password
  - Pre-Shared Key
- - Operation System Image (Debian 8 or Ubuntu 16.04 LTS)
+ - Operating System Image (Debian 8 or Ubuntu 16.04 LTS)
  - The size of the virtual machine.
 Default: Standard_A0